Come and discover the sights and sounds of a running water powered Forge in the heart of the North Worcestershire countryside.

 Experience the finished articles produced by skilled craftsmen.

-Open days for 2022 are expected to be as follows:
+Open days for 2024 will be as follows:

 Admission is £5 per person, with under 14s entering for free.
 All admission fees contribute towards the restoration and maintenance of the site.
 You can either pay on the day by cash or card, or buy your tickets in advance through our website.